SimilachiAndrei/HTML-Clones/README.md

 # HTML Document Clustering by Visual & Structural Similarity

-The task is to design an algorithm that groups together **HTML documents which are visually and structurally similar**, as perceived by a human user opening them in a browser.
-This means:
+The task is to design an algorithm that groups together **HTML documents which are visually and structurally similar**, as perceived by a human user opening them in a browser, which means:
-- Pages that may differ in raw code but look alike should be clustered together.
+- Pages that may differ in raw code but look alike should be grouped together.
 - Pages that share layout, structure, and design but with different content should still be grouped.

-The dataset contains 4 subdirectories (`tier1`, `tier2`, etc.) with increasing levels of complexity.
+The dataset contains 4 subdirectories (`tier1`, `tier2`, `tier3` and `tier4`) with increasing levels of complexity.

 ---

 ## My Approach

-### Dual-Modality Clustering
+### Dual Clustering

-I approached the problem by combining two powerful perspectives:
+I approached the problem by combining two clutering methods:

 1. **Structural & Textual Similarity (SimHash)**
    Extracted semantic content, DOM tags, and CSS class tokens from each HTML page using `readability-lxml` and `lxml`.
 Then, generated a SimHash fingerprint to capture overall structure and textual features.